 Welcome to the Heavyshelf Style Guide

-The goal of the style guide is to help you create better content and to make the lives of our editors less stressful.
-It also ensures everything is consistent site-wide, something that can prove difficult when multiple writers and editors aren’t in the same room.
+The goal of this style guide is to help you create better content and streamline our editing process.
+By following this style guide, we also ensure that everything is consistent site-wide — something that can prove difficult when multiple writers and editors aren’t in the same room.

 Heavyshelf’s aim is to provide gamers and game makers with the means to write about games in a way that is presentable and easily accessible.
 To help achieve this, we’ve broken our style guide down into four sections, each one building off of the previous.

 This aspect of the style guide is the bare-bones essential information on how to operate WordPress, the content management system that Heavyshelf employs.